- Public Health Agencies

 The School of Public Health is following the policies and guidelines of our two partner universities.

-Check out the new guide to all of the campus technology available, mentioned above,to students at PSU to help you be successful at learning remotely in our new virtual classrooms.
+Check out the guide to all of the campus technology available at PSU to help you be successful at learning remotely in virtual classrooms.

-As part of the coronavirus/COVID-19 response, PSU will no longer be offering in-person support at the Office of Information Technology (OIT) Helpdesk, starting Wednesday March 18.
-Technical teams will continue to provide support through the PSU Help Center at go.pdx.edu/help, by phone from 8 a.m. to midnight daily at 503-725-4357, and through chat sessions.
+The PSU Office of Information Technology offers support online, by chat, over the phone, and by appointment.
+Contact the PSU Help Center at go.pdx.edu/help, by phone from 8 a.m. to midnight daily at 503-725-4357, and through chat sessions.

 The PSU Virtual Computer Lab is now available.
 OIT’s Virtual Computer Lab enables students to use a personal device (such as a laptop, desktop, phone, or tablet) to connect to virtual computers that run a selection of academic software applications, at any time and from any location (both on and off campus).
 To learn more, visit the Virtual Computer Lab help article in the PSU Help Center.